davemacdo/vuepress-curriculum/docs/comp-1/unit-3/discussion-3-1.md

-Title: Discussion - Steve Reich
+---
+  title: "Discussion: Steve Reich"
+---

 Listen to two very different recordings of music by Steve Reich: _Clapping Music_ (1972) and the first movement of _Tehillim_ (1981).